gfontenot/talks/map/Map.md

 ^ So for example, the fact that dictionary subscripting returns an Optional value can easily make things messy

+^ (Walk through code)

 ^ With `map` we can carry the fact that we might not have a value through the implementation of the function, and only worry about dealing with that failure when we actually need to return something

-^ (Walk through code)

 ---

 ![](https://desperateandunrehearsed.files.wordpress.com/2015/02/whats-your-point.gif)

-^ So what's the point to all of this?
+^ So what's going on here?

+^ Why are both of these functions named `map` when they seem to do totally different things?

 ---